Manu343726/TerminalWorkspace/README.md

     user@A ~$ twpush

-This applies the changes and send the setup to the remote.
+This applies the changes and sends the setup to the remote.
 Then the user goes to B and just pulls the setup:

     user@B ~$ twpull